Building A Better Culture

 We’ve been there.
 The Confess Project began in 2016 because we recognized a need to equip marginalized men of color with mental health strategies and coping skills to help them move past their pain.
 In the African American community alone, suicide is the third leading cause of death.
 We exist to help change that.
 Our vision is a world without stigma and shame.

 Founder Lorenzo Lewis’ first talk was at a historically African American church in Little Rock, Arkansas.
-Since then, he’s traveled all over the country to speak at universities, K-12 schools, and conferences on topics such as “Standing Out to Lift Up” and “One Size Does Not Fit All.”
-Telling stories about his own journey to wellness—from narrowly escaping the school-to-prison pipeline to behavioralhealth professional—Lewis models vulnerability and hope as well as offers up resources.
+Since then, he’s traveled all over the country to speak at universities, K-12 schools, and conferences to encourage men to be their best.
+Drawing from stories in his book Jumping Over Life’s Hurdles and Staying in the Race, Lorenzo shares his own journey to wellness as a way to inspire hope—from narrowly escaping the school-to-prison pipeline to behavioral health professional.

-We won’t stop until we see the life expectancy for men of color increase, and legislation that ensures it lasts.
+We won’t stop advancing our mission until we see the life expectancy for men of color increase, and legislation that ensures it lasts.
 Your struggles don’t need to be kept a secret anymore.
 Wanna win at life?
 Let's talk.